chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  $v_2 \rightarrow v_2 - \frac{F}{m_2} \Delta t$
 			- As a result, if you take the sum of products of masses by velocities, you get
 			  $m_1 v_1 + m_2 v_2 \rightarrow m_1 (v_1 + \frac{F}{m_1} \Delta t) + m_2 (v_2 - \frac{F}{m_2} \Delta t) = m_1 v_1 + m_2 v_2$
 			- As long as there are no external forces, the sum of $m$ multiplied by $v$ is always the same!
-We call this the conservation of momentum, and we've derived it as a direct consequence of Newton's Laws.
+This fact is called the conservation of momentum, and it follows directly from Newton's Laws.
 		- Using the conservation of momentum, we can find the velocity that the two objects reach in stage 3, at the moment of closest approach.
 We call that velocity $v_c$.
 		  $m_1v_1 + m_2v_2 = (m_1 + m_2)v_c$
 		- We express initial velocities $v_1$ and $v_2$ relative to $v_c$